caelum/gnarus-exercise/README.md

 - update method UPDATE from exercise to be safe
 - we are using the index file to show an attempt, nasty. a GET to a better named method
 - automatic reload from ActivityProcessor
-- includes a javascript with a *gnarus* object and, if a attemptForm function not exists, provide one which will be enough for testing purpouses.